 When completed, every block should be green – a red block means the drive has a bad sector and is damaged.

 Step 3 – Check The Speed of the Drive.
-On the ‘Benchmark’ tab click Start to test the speed of the drive which may take a few minutes – example below of a test in progress:
+On the ‘Benchmark’ tab click Start to test the speed which may take a few minutes – example below of a test in progress:

 Check the graph – it is normal for it to go gradually downwards as the test progresses.
-Some peaks and troughs are normal for a drive with Windows installed on it but the troughs should not be almost to the bottom of the scale.
+Some peaks and troughs are normal if Windows is installed on it but the troughs should not be almost to the bottom of the scale.

 The minimum speed is measured in MB/sec and should not be less than 25% of the maximum speed - if the minimum or maximum is less than 10MB/sec the drive may be failing and the computer will be extremely slow.
 Alternatively, the drive may be stuck in an extremely slow mode called PIO – see our article how to fix drives stuck in PIO mode.